jjkirn/Autoruns-Powershell/README.md

 # Autoruns-Powershell
-===Heading 1
+# Heading 1
 This project is based on several items:
----Heading 1.1
 A Windows 7 Pro instance that runs scrips periodically
-+++Heading 1.1.1
+# Heading 1.1
+# Bullet 1
-This computer should have at lease PowerShell 5.1 installed an Remoting enabled
+This computer should have at least PowerShell 5.1 installed and Remoting enabled.
-+++Heading 1.1.2
+# Heading 1.1.1
-A directory C:/sysinternals with the following tools installed:
+A directory C:/sysinternals with the following tools installed at C:/sysinternals/autoruns/...
----C:/sysinternals/autoruns/...
+# Bullet 1
+Microsoft Sysinternals Autoruns
+# Bullet 2
-#>Enum 1.3 A directory C:/ with the following folders created
+A directory C:/ with the following folders created:
+# Bullet 2.1
---- C:/ar_archive
+C:/ar_archive
+# Bullet 2.2
 --- C:/ar_baseline
+# Bullet 2.3
 --- C:/ar_latest
+# Bullet 2.4
 --- c:/ar_scripts
+# Heading 1.1.2
-#>Enum 1.4 The ar_scripts folder should have the following scripts uploaded:
+The ar_scripts folder should have the following scripts uploaded:
 --- ArData-Archive.ps1
 --- Baseline-Archive.ps1
 --- Check-Hashes.ps1